marouanekhabbaz/Pomodoro-timer/README.md

 Manage States using React Hooks.

-Share probs by lifting the probs to parents components.
+Share probs by lifting the probs to parents components

 Deploy the app using Vercel.
 # Links